PADL/libbrowserid/gss-browserid.md

 **TBD**:

-* Do we want to do away with the token ID and wrap everything in JSON?
+* Do we want to do away with the token ID and wrap everything in JSON, or assume that initiator tokens are always backed assertions and acceptor responses always JWTs?
+The latter would be simple but is not particularly flexible for future evolution.
 * The GSS-API framing is only required on the initial context token, but historically many mechanisms use it on all tokens.
 Should this be revisited?

 ### Mechanism OIDs